tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/产品简介/服务等级协议_intl_en.md

 2.1	**Calculation of Service Availability/ Service Uptime Level **

-Service Availability = (1 - Service Downtime within the Service period of SSL certificate CRL/OCSP service / total time within the Service period of SSL certificate CRL/OCSP service) × 100%
+Service Availability = (1 - Service Downtime within the Service period of SSL Certificates CRL/OCSP Service / total time within the Service period of SSL Certificates CRL/OCSP Service) × 100%
 If we guarantee a Service Availability of 99.99%.
 Then, for example, for June, the Service available period of SSL CRL/OCSP service is 43,195.68 minutes (= 30 (day) × 24 (hour) × 60 (minute) × 99.99%).
 That is, the Service Downtime is 4.32 minutes (= 43,200 minutes – 43,195.68 minutes).

 Explanations: